-Zanni Louise, author of Too Busy Sleeping and Archie and the Bear, has launched a new picture book series designed to help preschool and early primary readers engage with values.
+Zanni Louise, author of Too Busy Sleeping and Archie and the Bear, has launched a picture book series designed to help preschool and early primary readers engage with values.
 Feeling a personal draw to themes of friendship, family and kindness, Zanni says she wanted to create books which were useful for parents and teachers of young children.

 Making it real